 This recipe produces a pear tart with a delicate taste.
 They are not too sweet.
 I’ve served mine dusted with powdered sugar.

-These tarts are at the most delicious state shortly after they are baked although they will easily last a day.
+- These tarts are most delicious shortly after they are baked although they will easily last a day.
 So if you want to make them a day ahead, it’s not a problem!

 Salted Caramel Pear Tarts